 From dessert trays to cookie exchanges, holiday baking can be more than just a tradition — it may also be beneficial to your mental health.
 According to mental health experts, engaging in the cooking process (which includes baking) can help to relieve anxiety and mental distress.
 A 2018 review of over 300 studies on the mental health benefits of cooking reported positive psychosocial benefits including higher self-esteem, improved psychological well-being, decreased anxiety, and better quality of life.
 But — can comfort foods and health go together?
 We think so.

-Better-for-you baking aims to deliver the best of both worlds, the benefits of the baking process and the comfort of baked goods with health in mind.
+Being a conscious baker can deliver the best of both worlds, the benefits of the baking process and the comfort of baked goods with health in mind.
 And there’s more good news, it’s about what you include not just what you take away.
 Here are a few tips to try out the next time you’re in the baking mood.

 Take the High Road with Quality Ingredients